beacon-House/counselling-portal/docs/implementation-progress.md

 - Student creation form with all required fields
   - Name, email, phone, target year, grade, curriculum
   - Support for custom curriculum via "Others" option with dedicated field
+  - School name field for current institution
   - Immediate validation of required fields
   - Database constraints for data integrity
 - Student listing in sidebar with real-time updates
-  - Search functionality by name, email, or counsellor
+  - Search functionality by name, email, school, or counsellor
   - Visual indicators for counsellor assignments
   - Tooltip display of student context on hover
 - Student profile view with comprehensive information
   - Grade, curriculum, target year display
+  - School name and contact information
   - Counsellor assignment indicators
   - Student deletion with confirmation modal
+  - Edit student information functionality
 - Cross-counsellor visibility with proper RLS policies
   - All counsellors can view all students in the system
   - Visual indicators showing student-counsellor assignments